 - Concentrating on a specific category is a good thing.

 Oh, it’s OK to steal a very smart business idea and make it your very own.
-I discussed the idea of idea theft on LinkedIn.
+I discussed the value of modified theft from folks like Gary Vaynerchuk and Mahatma Gandhi here.